TOAST-DOCS/TOAST-Cloud/en/public-api/s3-api-credential.md

 ### Issue via Console

-You can issue S3 API credentials from the console of a service that supports the Amazon S3-compatible API.
+You can issue S3 API credentials from the console of a service that supports the Amazon S3 Compatible API.
 When issuing credentials from the console, the Secret Key can only be checked immediately after issuance, so be sure to store it separately.
 For more information, see the console guide for each service.

 ### Issue via API

 To obtain credentials using the API, an authentication token is required.
-To obtain the authentication token, refer to [IaaS Token](/nhncloud/ko/public-api/iaas-token/).
+To obtain the authentication token, refer to [IaaS Token](/nhncloud/en/public-api/iaas-token/).

 ```
 POST https://api-identity-infrastructure.nhncloudservice.com/v2.0/users/{api-user-id}/credentials/OS-EC2